lesheidrich/pyprojects/README.md

 # pyprojects
 A collection of Python practice projects categorized by difficulty.
-Files are appended with side notes of what I learned, or found useful for my development.
+Files <b>are</b> appended with side notes of what I learned, or found useful for my development.

 BEGINNER PROJECTS:
 ------------------